-Held twice a year—each May and October—the Crozet Arts & Crafts Festival is one of Central Virginia’s most beloved family events.
-CharlottesvilleFamily has been a long time sponsor and we love hearing the high school band play, the storytelling by Kim & Jimbo Cary and all the amazing art!
+The Crozet Arts and Crafts Festival, held twice a year in May and October, is one of Central Virginia’s most beloved family events.
 Nestled at the foot of the Blue Ridge Mountains at Claudius Crozet Park, the festival brings together more than 120 juried artisans from across the country, along with food trucks, live music, and interactive activities that delight children and adults alike.
-You can even bring your fur babies, on a leash of course.
+(You can even bring pets, on a leash, of course.)

 Whether your family is full of budding artists or simply enjoys a fun day outdoors, this festival offers a joyful way to spend time together while supporting the arts.
-Many families consider this an annual Mother’s Day tradition or pair it with leaf peeing in the fall.
+Many families consider this an annual Mother’s Day tradition or pair it with leaf peeping in the fall.

 Family-Friendly Highlights

 Families attending the Crozet Arts & Crafts Festival will find more than just art booths.
 The event is thoughtfully curated with young visitors in mind, making it an ideal day trip from Charlottesville.
-There is a dedicated kids zone with crafts, games and a bounce house.

 Hands-On Kids’ Activities

-Live Music & Entertainment
+Live Music

 Delicious Local Eats

-Art for All Ages
+Art for All Ages at the Crozet Arts & Crafts Festival

 It’s a wonderful opportunity to introduce children to the world of fine arts in a welcoming, open-air setting.
 Many artists are happy to share their process and answer questions, which can be especially engaging for curious young minds.

-What Does “Juried” Mean?
+What Does “Juried” Mean At an Art Show?

+One of the things that sets the Crozet Arts & Crafts Festival apart is that it’s a juried art show.
 A juried show is a carefully curated event in which artists must apply and have their work evaluated by a panel of experts before being accepted.
 This process ensures that all participating artisans meet high standards for originality, craftsmanship, and presentation.

 For festival-goers, this means you can expect to see top-quality, handmade art in every booth—whether it’s a beautifully turned wooden bowl, a handwoven scarf, or a one-of-a-kind painting.
 It also makes the festival a wonderful place to teach children the value of creativity, dedication, and skilled work.

-Rebecca Grow, a mixed-media artist known for her handcrafted boxes shares:
+Rebecca Grow, a mixed-media artist known for her handcrafted boxes, shares:

 “Participating in a juried festival like Crozet is truly an honor.
 The jury process ensures that all artists meet high standards, which elevates the overall quality of the event.
 It’s inspiring to be among such talented artisans and to share our work with families who appreciate fine craftsmanship.”

-Insider Tips for Parents
+Crozet Arts & Crafts Festival Insider Tips for Parents

-if you have little ones—paths are stroller-friendly, and there’s plenty of ground to cover.
+- Bring a stroller or wagon if you have little ones—paths are stroller-friendly, and there’s plenty of ground to cover.

-for sunny days and a light jacket for the mountain breeze.
+- Pack sunscreen and hats for sunny days and a light jacket for the mountain breeze.

-—most vendors accept credit, but some smaller booths and food vendors may prefer cash.
+- Don’t forget to bring cash and cards.
+Most vendors accept credit, but some smaller booths and food vendors may prefer cash.

 Supporting Community & Creativity